 There are a couple of ways to get there.
 They can just go to our website at www.rmc.utk.edu.
 Or if they just go to Google and put RMC, then leave a space, and then put UTK we’ll pop up about 10 times, and any one of those is us.

 Yeah, I’ll confirm that.
 That’s what I always do, I google UT RMC, it always works.

 For everybody out there listening, this was Dr. Klaus Blache with the University of Tennessee’s Reliability and Maintainability Center.
 Check out their materials on reliability and maintainability, including their Reliability and Maintainability Implementation Certification (RMIC), and check out their partnership with RedVector as well (you can look at SOME of our manufacturing training courses here, but there are more).
 And Klaus, his coworker, Chris and I have been writing a series of blog articles on reliability and maintainability at the Convergence Training blog, so keep an eye out for that stuff as well.
 Klaus, Thanks a lot and have a great day.

 Thanks, Jeff.
 And everybody.
 If you have any questions or shoot us an email, we’re pretty good at getting back.
 So thank you.

 Conclusion: Reliability & Maintainability Are an Investment In Your Organization’s Future

 We hope you can now see how efforts to improve reliability & maintainability at your workplace are an investment (and much better than relying on reactive maintenance).
 Stay tuned for more on issues related to reliability and maintainability from your friends at Convergence Training and UT-RMC, and of course thanks to Klaus for his time.

-Before you leave, take a moment to download the free PDCA Cycle infographic below!
+Before you leave, take a moment to download the free Guide to Online Maintenance Training below!